Our Helplines are open 365 days a year from 9am–8pm during the week, and 4pm–8pm on weekends and bank holidays.

 Sometimes our lines are busy.
-If you can't get through immediately, please do try again.
+If you can't get through immediately, please do try again or try our one-to-one web chat.

-If you need support outside of these hours, we encourage you to email our Helpline staff (details below) or access our Message Boards.
+If you need support outside of these hours, we encourage you to email our Helpline staff (details below).

 Parents, teachers or any concerned adults should call the adult helpline.